-A child must remain at home until s/he has been symptom free for at least 48 hours or when a physician makes a diagnosis no longer requiring exclusion.
-The child may return to the child care setting when s/he is well.
+A child must remain at home until symptom free for at least 48 hours or when a physician makes a diagnosis no longer requiring exclusion.
+The child may return to the child care setting when well.

 Skin Rash

 If a parent is unsure of the nature of the rash, it is to be checked by a physician.
 If it is not contagious, the child may return to the centre when accompanied by a medical note.